Feel free to email me at shawn@yamtam.nyc if you would like to discuss any of this anytime.

 Lower Manhattan Tour

-But you only need to skip half the items to do it all in one long day.
+This covers the southern tip of Manhattan up to Houston St. Roughly 21 hours total — split into 3 days of 7 hours, or skip half the items to do it in one long day.
 The SI Ferry and One World are best at sunset.

-- Arrival Points: South Ferry (Staten Island Ferry), 1/R/W train to Cortlandt, 2/3/A/C/E to
+- Arrival Points: South Ferry (Staten Island Ferry), 1/R/W train to Cortlandt, 2/3/A/C/E to WTC, 4/5 to Bowling Green, J/Z to Broad St

-- [60 min] If you did not come by SI Ferry, take a loop (you have to jog at the SI side to catch the
+- [60 min] If you did not come by SI Ferry, take a loop (you have to jog at the SI side to catch the return boat or wait 20 minutes) to see Statue of Liberty, Ellis Island, and city (without stopping)

 - [90 min] Stroll Battery Park, stop in the Jewish Heritage Museum